onlyoneaman/minidev-tools/components/about/base64-encoder.md

 Javascript base64 encoding: btoa(stringToEncode)

 How to do base64 encoding online?
-Using the mini tools base64 encoding online feature you can easily convert input text or images to base64
+Using the minidev.tools base64 encoding online feature you can easily convert input text or images to base64

 Is this base64 encoder safe & secure?
 Yes, this base64 encoder is safe & secure.
 We do not save any of your data in server.
 Neither the data is visible to any 3rd party.

 How to decode base64 encoded string?
-To decode base64 encoded string use this mini tools base64 decoder online
+To decode base64 encoded string use this minidev.tools base64 decoder online

 Base64 encoding is also called content transfer encoding or b64